alukosdev/ccsp/index.md

 ## Purpose

-These notes have been created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the (ISC)² CCSP examination.
-These notes are publicly available and open source.
+These notes have been created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the (ISC)² CCSP examination and have been made publicly available and open source for the benefit of all the community.

 ## Credit